-Social media has had an enormous impact on our culture and the way we construct expectations.
-It has given us a perfection filtered window into the lives of everyone around us, and completely changed our definitions of success.
-In my work, I use video, fiber art, and casting to reflect on my own relationship with society and mass media and how it affects my identity.
-Personal experiences help me create pieces that explore self love in a world that is constantly showering us with ideas of social norms and unrealistic aspirations.
+Social media has had an enormous impact on our culture, changing the way we construct expectations.
+It has given us a perfection filtered window into the lives of everyone around us, and completely changed the rules of fame and fortune.
+In my work, I use video, fiber art, and casting to reflect on my relationship with society and mass media and how it affects my identity.
+Personal experiences help me create pieces that explore self love in a world that is constantly showering us with alienating social norms.
 Patterns, repetition and ritual frequently appear in my work, revealing a religious nature and expressing an obsession with an unattainable perfection.